 The beta version of the new and improved Swype keyboard replacement for Android was released to the Android Market this past Sunday.
 But as users scurried in to download the IME to their devices, those using the MIUI custom ROM found themselves in a fix once again.
 As with the previous versions of the keyboard replacement app, the keyboard’s installation on MIUI requires a workaround.
 The second step in the installation process (right before the licensing step) requires you disable Swype by unchecking a check box that does not exist in the Language & Input Settings page of MIUI’s Settings application.
 MIUI’s device settings differ in arrangement from the minimalistic settings menu of the stock OS and other major custom ROMs (most of which feature stock settings).
 This prohibits users from licensing the app and accessing all its features.
 Join us after the break for a step-by-step solution.

-Assuming you already have Swype installed,
+View in gallery Assuming you already have Swype installed,

 - Launch Swype Installer.